go-mixed/kratos-protoc/README.md

 # Development

-If you want to modify the `protoc-gen-go-http/pb/middleware/middleware.proto` or `response/response.proto`, you MUST recompile it.
+If you modified the `middleware/middleware.proto` or `http/options.proto`, you MUST recompile it.

 ```bash